ninioArtillero/RTG/README.md

 # Rhythm, Time and Geometry

-RTG (Rhythm, Time and Geometry) is a music EDSL for the creation and manipulation of rhythmic patterns implementing a geometrically informed API exploring:
+RTG is a music EDSL for the creation and manipulation of rhythmic patterns implementing a geometrically informed design to explore:

 1. The two way relation between musical rhythm and geometric structure.
 1. Computational abstractions and implementations of musical time.